 This course is a continuation of American Sign Language I. This course utilizes six different unit sequences.
 Students will learn grammatical features, vocabulary and conversational skills including expressive and receptive skills of ASL.
 In addition, students will learn the culture of the deaf community, the history of ASL and the relationship of ASL to other forms of signing.
-[L,S] (F,S) 3 credits.
+Class: 3 hours per week.
+Prerequisite: ASL 101.
+[L,S] (Fa,Sp) 3 credits.